PanicStation.org

 Short answer

-Assume steering assist may have failed: stay parked, keep hazards on, and arrange roadside help/towing instead of driving to “test it.”
+Assume steering assist may have failed.
+Stay parked with hazards on, and arrange roadside help or towing instead of driving to test it unless emergency responders direct you.

 Do not do these things

-• Don’t keep cranking the wheel hard against full lock at a standstill.
+• Don’t keep forcing the steering wheel hard against full lock while stopped.

-• Don’t try a roadside repair that puts you in traffic, under the car, or distracted.
+• Don’t attempt a roadside repair that puts you in traffic, under the car, or distracted.

-• Don’t let pressure (from you or others) push you into “just driving it carefully” if steering feels changed.
+• Don’t let pressure from yourself or anyone else push you into driving if the steering still feels changed.

 What to do now

-1. Make your stop safer.
-Hazards on.
-If you can safely roll farther off the road into a parking lot/exit/safer shoulder, do so slowly and stop again.
+1. Make your stopped position safer.
+Keep hazards on.
+If you can safely roll farther away from moving traffic into a parking lot, exit, wide shoulder, or other safer place, do that slowly and stop again.

-• If you’re on a shoulder and it’s safer to remain inside: stay in the vehicle, seat belt on, doors locked, hazards on.
+• If you are on a shoulder or other stopped area and it seems safer to remain inside: stay in the vehicle, seat belt on, hazards on.

-• If you are stuck in an active travel lane, on a very narrow shoulder, around a curve, or you feel at risk of being struck: call 911 and tell them you’re disabled roadside.
+• If you are stuck in an active travel lane, on a very narrow shoulder, around a curve, or you feel at risk of being struck: call 911 and say you are disabled roadside.

-• If there’s fire/smoke or another immediate hazard: exit and move well away from the roadway.
+• If there is fire, smoke, or another immediate hazard: exit only if you can do that without stepping into traffic, then move well away from the roadway.

-4. Only if it’s safe to step out: do a quick outside check.
+4. Only if it is safe to step out, do a quick outside check.

-6. Choose tow over driving if anything still feels wrong.
-If steering remains heavy, intermittent, or you have a steering/assist warning light/message → do not drive.
-Arrange a tow/roadside assistance and tell them: “sudden heavy steering / possible loss of power steering assist,” plus any warning lights and whether you suspect a flat tire or leak.
+6. Choose towing over driving if anything still feels wrong.
+If steering remains heavy, comes and goes, feels unsafe, or any steering assist warning remains, do not drive unless emergency responders direct you.
+Arrange roadside assistance or a tow and say: “sudden heavy steering, possible loss of power steering assist.”
+Mention any warning lights, tire damage, fluid leak, or overheating warning.

-7. Wait in the safest place you have.
-Keep hazards on, keep your phone charged, and stay alert to approaching traffic until help arrives.
+7. Wait in the safest place available.
+Keep hazards on, keep your phone charged, stay aware of approaching traffic, and avoid standing beside the vehicle near moving traffic.

 What can wait

-• You don’t need to figure out whether it’s hydraulic fluid, a belt, an electric steering motor, a fuse, or software right now.
+• You do not need to diagnose whether the cause is hydraulic fluid, a belt, an electric steering motor, a tire, a fuse, software, or a battery issue while you are roadside.

-• You don’t need to research recalls or technical bulletins in the moment.
+• You do not need to research recalls or technical bulletins in the moment.

 Important reassurance